 - States may require parents of young children or children with disabilities to work, yet states would not be allowed to use Medicaid funds to provide parents with the supports they need to be able to work, such as access to affordable child care. - The structure of employment in today's economy has changed significantly over the last few decades, and a full or part time job with relatively stable hours is now the exception rather than the rule for low wage workers.
-Many low wage jobs are characterized by erratic or seasonal schedules, subject to last minute changes that do not guarantee a stable number of working hours per week, making it at times impossible to meet inflexible work requirements.

-Some parents and caregivers who will lose Medicaid coverage will be those who work regularly, but are not able to report hours in a timely manner or in a mode acceptable under state rules, for example by requiring that information be submitted through an online portal even for families with no home internet access or computer.
-The demands of daily living can be a challenge for many low income families, and parents with children with disabilities face even greater demands.
+Many low wage jobs are characterized by erratic or seasonal schedules, subject to last minute changes that do not guarantee a stable number of working hours per week, making it at times impossible to meet inflexible work requirements. - Some parents and caregivers who will lose Medicaid coverage will be those who work regularly, but are not able to report hours in a timely manner or in a mode acceptable under state rules, for example by requiring that information be submitted through an online portal even for families with no home internet access or computer.
+The demands of daily living can be a challenge for many low income families, and parents with children with disabilities face even greater demands. - Parents who lose coverage as a result of new work requirements will not be able to simply switch to an alternative form of coverage, such as employer-sponsored insurance, but rather are likely to remain uninsured.
+Employer-sponsored insurance is an anomaly for minimum wage jobs, with rates in the teens for most states.

-For more information, contact CDF's Deputy Director for Child Health, Kathleen King: kking@childrensdefense.org
+For more information, contact CDF's Deputy Director for Child Health, Kathleen King: kking@childrendefense.org